Drug testing assistance recipients

 An even worse reason to pursue this kind of program is the February 2013 Supreme Court decision over a similar law in Florida, when the U.S. Court of Appeals for the 11th Circuit upheld a lower court’s ruling that the Florida statute violated the Constitution’s ban on unreasonable searches

-“The evidence in this record does not suggest that the population of [the court said.
+“The evidence in this record does not suggest that the population of [Temporary Assistance for Needy Families] recipients engages in illegal drug use or that they misappropriate government funds for drugs at the expense of their own and their children’s basic subsistence,” the court said.
 “The State has presented no evidence that simply because an applicant for TANF benefits is having financial problems, he is also drug addicted or prone to fraudulent and neglectful behavior.”

 To summarize, why are Indiana lawmakers proceeding down this path when there are really no good reasons?